falkr/ttm4175/pages/day4.md

 ### Learning Goals for Today

 :goals:
-- Install a new program on Linux
+- Install a new program (Apache) on Linux
 - Get an overview of how a webserver can be used to host your own websites.

 ### New Linux Commands